-2.2 Microstructural characterization
+2.2 Microstructural Characterization

-XRD was performed using a Rigaku SmartLab 9 kW X-ray diffractometer with a Cu-K α (1.54056 Å) radiation source produced at 45 kV and 200 mA, a parallel beam optic and an energy-dispersive line detector.
-The in-plane 2 θ scan was configured using the 5-circle goniometer with a scan speed of 2 $^{\circ}$ /min and 0.12 $^{\circ}$ per 2 θ step.
+X-ray diffraction (XRD) was performed using a Rigaku SmartLab X-ray diffractometer with a Cu-K α (1.54056 Å) radiation produced at 35 kV and 200 mA.
+The in-plane 2θ scan is configured using the 5- Circle goniometer with a scan speed of 2° /min and 0.12° per 2θ step.
 For the in-plane diffraction, both the incident and diffracted beams are nearly parallel to the sample surface, so that the penetration depth of the beam is within 100 nm of the surface.
 The technique measures lattice planes that are nearly perpendicular to the sample surface.
-Simulation of the X-ray pattern was performed using the Bruker TOPAS software for the fundamental parameter fit (Pawley method).
-Pole figures of hematite thin films were recorded on a Seifert Theta/Theta diffractometer with a Co-K α (1.78897 Å) radiation source produced at 40 kV and 30 mA, a parallel beam optic and an energy-dispersive point detector.
+Rietveld refinement was performed using the Bruker TOPAS software for the fundamental parameter fit (Pawley method).
+Pole figures of hematite thin films were recorded on a Seifert diffractometer with a Co-K α (1.78897 Å) radiation produced at 40 kV and 30 mA, a parallel beam optic and an energy-dispersive point detector.

 Further microstructure characterization was conducted in a Titan Themis microscope operated at 300 kV.
-Aberration correction of the probe-forming lenses enables a probe size of <1 Å and a convergence semi-angle of 23.8 mrad.
+Aberration correction of the probe-forming lenses enables a probe size of < 1 Å and a convergence semi-angle of 23.8 mrad.
 High angle annular dark field (HAADF) and annular bright field (ABF) micrographs were collected using annular detectors with collection semi-angles in the range of 73-200 mrad and 8-16 mrad, respectively.
 Energy dispersive spectroscopy (EDS) was done using a SuperX Si drift detector.
 Elemental quantification was performed using the Bruker Espirit software by the standardless Cliff-Lorimer method.
 Electron energy loss spectroscopy (EELS) was conducted using a Gatan Quantum ERS spectrometer operated in the image-coupled mode with a collection semi-angle up to 35 mrad.

-2.3 Optical characterization
+2.3 Optical Characterization

-UV-Vis absorption data of hematite film electrodes were obtained on a Perkin Elmer Lambda 1050 UV/Visible/NIR spectrophotometer combined with an integrating sphere.
+UV-Vis absorption data of hematite film electrodes was obtained on a Perkin Elmer Lambda 1050 UV/Visible/NIR spectrophotometer combined with an integrating sphere.
 The intrinsic absorbance of the films was calculated by applying an expression derived by Klahr et al. [19], which corrects for substrate absorption as well as substrate and film reflectance.